SerialProgrammer808/Task-Manager/README.md

 Due the `while True:` line of code, this program will run indefinitely until the user responds with "Quit".
 This program is designed like that in order to avoid having to re-run everytime you want to do something with your list of tasks.

 ### add_task
-The `add_task()` function takes a single list an argument and begins by asks for a task description and a date which are stored as separate variables.
+The `add_task()` function takes a single list an argument and begins by asking for a task description and a date which are stored as separate variables.
 Those variables are then passed into the `Task` initializer method, which handles the date validation, and appended to the list given in the argument.
 The function only returns a string, confirming that the task has been added.
 ####
 ```python
 def add_task(list):